Synonym(s)

 General informationThis section has been translated automatically.

-The round-leaved sundew is a perennial plant that emerges from a winter bud and forms a downy rosette.
-The plant grows to a height of between 5 and 20 cm and has leaf stalks with lengths between 1 and 7 cm.
-At the end of the stems are roundish catching leaves with diameters of 0.5 to 1.8 cm, each with about 200 fine, reddish tentacles.
-These are capable of secreting a sticky secretion, which the plant uses to catch insects.
+The round-leaved sundew is a perennial plant that emerges from a winter bud and forms a ground-covering rosette.
+The plant grows to a height of between 5 and 20 cm and has leaf stalks between 1 and 7 cm long.
+At the end of these are roundish catch leaves with diameters of 0.5 to 1.8 cm and around 200 fine, reddish tentacles.
+These are capable of excreting a sticky secretion, which the plant uses to catch insects.

 The flowering period of the round-leaved sundew is from June to August.

-However, the flowers, which grow on bunches of grapes up to 30 cm high, only open when there is sufficient sunlight.
+The flowers, which grow in clusters up to 30 cm high, only open when there is sufficient sunlight.

 Extracts from the herb are used in cosmetic formulations.
-S.u.
-Drosera rotundifolia (INCI).
+See below Drosera rotundifolia extract (INCI).